adrelanos/aeternity-wiki/API-Examples.md

 ***

-1. Example of how to add a node to the list of nodes you share blocks with.
-This is an example of accessing the local api on the same machine.
+1. An example of how to add a node to the list of nodes you share blocks with.
+This is an example of accessing the local API on the same machine.

 ```
 curl -i -d '["add_peer", [127,0,0,1], 3010]' http://localhost:8041